• Introduction of living environment of each station

 It is attracting attention as a well-balanced town where you can live peacefully while being close to the city center.

-3rd place: Sangenjaya (Setagaya Ward) | A stylish and easy-to-live-in town
+3rd Place: Sangenjaya (Setagaya Ward) | A Stylish and Easy-to-Live Town

-4th place: Myogadani (Bunkyo Ward) | Attractive for its safe environment and high level of education
+4th place: Myogadani (Bunkyo Ward) | Attractive for its safe environment and high educational standards

-No. 5: Nakano (Nakano Ward) | A cost-effective area attracting attention due to redevelopment
+No. 5: Nakano (Nakano Ward) | A high-value area attracting attention due to redevelopment

-Nakano is a highly convenient area with access to the JR Chuo Line, Sobu Line, and Tokyo Metro Tozai Line, and is a town that is attracting attention due to redevelopment.
-The large commercial facility "Nakano Broadway" and shopping streets are located around the station, making it extremely convenient for daily life.
-The redevelopment has improved the scenery and public safety around the station, and is attracting young people and families.
+Nakano is a highly convenient area with access to the JR Chuo Line, Sobu Line, and Tokyo Metro Tozai Line, and is a notable town undergoing redevelopment.
+The area around the station is home to the large commercial facility Nakano Broadway and a shopping street, making it extremely convenient for daily life.
+Redevelopment has also improved the scenery and public safety around the station, attracting young people and families.

 No. 6: Gakugei University (Meguro Ward) | A popular area for young people and families

-No. 7: Musashi-Koyama (Shinagawa Ward) | A city focused on convenience and undergoing redevelopment
+7. Musashi-Koyama (Shinagawa Ward) | A city focused on convenience and undergoing redevelopment

-No.8: Shakujii Park (Nerima Ward) | A peaceful town where people live in harmony with nature
+No. 8: Shakujii Park (Nerima Ward) | A peaceful town where you can live in harmony with nature

-Shakujii Park is a town symbolized by the nature-rich "Shakujii Park" as its name suggests, and is perfect for those looking for a calm environment in the city center.
-It is easily accessible, about 10 minutes to Ikebukuro by Seibu Ikebukuro Line, making it convenient for commuting.
-There are supermarkets, hospitals, and schools in the surrounding area, making it an easy place to live for families.
+Shakujii Park is a town symbolized by the nature-rich Shakujii Park, as its name suggests, and is perfect for those seeking a tranquil environment in the heart of the city.
+It's easily accessible to Ikebukuro, about 10 minutes away on the Seibu Ikebukuro Line, making it convenient for commuting.
+There are supermarkets, hospitals, and schools nearby, making it a great place to live for families.

-9th place: Akabane (Kita-ku) | Great value for money and easy access
+No. 9: Akabane (Kita Ward) | Great value and easy access

 No. 10: Mejiro (Toshima Ward) | A quiet and cultural educational district